MJ Melendez Player Props: Royals vs. Guardians

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, six home runs and 31 walks while hitting .212.

-- Melendez has picked up a hit in 58.1% of his 74 games this year, with at least two hits in 16.2% of them.

-- He has gone deep in 8.1% of his games this season, and 2.0% of his chances at the plate.
+- He has hit a home run in 7.5% of his games this year, and 1.8% of his chances at the plate.

-- Melendez has had an RBI in 19 games this year (25.7%), including nine multi-RBI outings (12.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has had an RBI in 19 games this season (23.8%), including nine multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.